refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 ```

 TIP: You can add CSS for specific pages by using their slug with -page.
-The default for the home page is ‘home-page’.
+The default for the home page is 'home-page'.

-Now when you view your front end at <http://localhost:3000/about> you’ll
+Now when you view your front end at <http://localhost:3000/about> you'll
 notice your site has a grey background, with a horizontal menu and two
 white content areas.